JBoudou/Itero/doc/Install.md

 usually see an alert page saying that the page you want to access is not secure or even dangerous.
 This is only because we use self-signed SSL certificate.
 In fact, there is absolutly no risk at all, because it's your own site, on your own computer.
-To escape that warning and access Itero, you will have to first click on a button called "Advance setting" or something similar, and then to click on another button saying something like "Continue at your own risk".
+To escape that warning and access Itero, first click on a button called "Advance setting" or something similar, and then click on another button saying something like "Continue at your own risk".